chiral-carbon/rj722.github.io/_posts/2019-05-22-freedom-of-speech.md

 Furthering the argument, it says:

 > “…Under Modi, minorities of every stripe – from liberals and lower castes to
-> Muslims and Christians – have come under assault,”
+> Muslims and Christians – have come under assault”

 It talked about the promise of the economic reform of the messiah which has failed to materialize and how "he [the BJP] is lucky to be blessed with so weak